elleracompany/craft-cookie-consent/README.md

 Toggle the "Activated" lightswitch and you're off!

+## Customize

+### Using a custom template
+Update the template file under Site Settings to point to your template file.
+The path is rendered with `Craft::$app->view->renderTemplate()`.

+### Using custom CSS and/or JS
+You can turn off loading of assets in Site Settings if you have your own.

+You can look in `vendor/elleracompany/craft-cookie-consent/src/resources` to see the functionality currently implemented by the plugin.

 ## Check for user consent
 You can use this function to manage cookie generation for your scripts